 Calling All UVa Student Book Collectors!

 The Bibliographical Society of the University of Virginia sponsors a biennial Book Collecting Contest for all UVa students.
-The next contest, the 50th, will be held this spring.
-The deadline for submitting a list of your collection and an essay about it is February 11, 2014.
+The next contest, the 51st, will be held in 2016.
 Judges are looking for a collection of books focused around a particular subject, not a list of all the books you own.

 First Prize: $300, plus a $1,095 Rare Book School Scholarship; Second Prize: $150; Honorable Mention: $75; over $600 in gift certificates offered by local booksellers

 The first place winner is eligible for the National Collegiate Book Collecting Competiton, which awards a top prize of $2,500.

 - The contest is open to all UVa undergraduate, graduate, and professional students.

 - Collections that have won a prize in this contest in a previous year may not be submitted again in a subsequent year; but former winners are welcome to submit other collections in subsequent contests.

 - The collection must be owned and collected by the contestant.